Automate Kubernetes Bin Packing For Cost Savings And Efficiency Gains

 Automated bin packing saves both time and costs

-If you’d like to check how Evictor fits into the overall cost reduction flow of CAST AI, check out this article showing how we reduced the overall cluster cost by 66% thanks to smart pod scheduling and using spot instances.
+If you’d like to check how Evictor fits into the overall cost reduction flow of CAST AI, check out this article showing how we reduced the overall EKS cluster cost by 66% thanks to smart pod scheduling and using spot instances.

 FAQ